This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 My Secret For Forming Cinnamon Rolls

-I used make cinnamon rolls and try to roll up the whole log of dough and then cut into rolls.
-I would recommend that you would either get a super sharp knife, throw up a prayer your dough was rolled up tight enough, or go find some thread and floss to cut it with.
+I used make cinnamon rolls and try to roll up the whole log of dough starting with the long edge and then cut into rolls.
+I would recommend that you would either get a super sharp serrated knife, throw up a prayer your dough was rolled up tight enough, or go find some thread and floss to cut it with.

 Well no more!
 I’ve seen the light.
 Cut the dough before you roll it up.
 Yup cut it then roll it.
 It’s genius.
 It’s easy.
 I’m never going back.